Ratatam123/HappyRent/README.md

 [comment]: <> (Verlinkung?)
 * set up vagrant:
-&nbsp;&nbsp;&nbsp;&nbsp;[Here you can find more information on how to set it up](https://medium.com/@JohnFoderaro/how-to-set-up-a-local-linux-environment-with-vagrant-163f0ba4da77)
+&nbsp;&nbsp;&nbsp;&nbsp;[More information on how to set it up](https://medium.com/@JohnFoderaro/how-to-set-up-a-local-linux-environment-with-vagrant-163f0ba4da77)
 * clone github repository into your local vagrant directory

 ### Starting Vagrant